Notes to the Consolidated Financial Statements

 (1) Company information

-The accompanying consolidated financial statements as of December 31, 2017 have been prepared with MERCK Kommanditgesellschaft auf Aktien (Merck KGaA, Darmstadt, Germany), Frankfurter Strasse 250, 64293 Darmstadt, Germany, as parent company.
-Merck KGaA, Darmstadt, Germany, which manages the operations of the Group, is registered under HRB 6164 with the Commercial Register of Darmstadt.
-In accordance with the provisions of the German financial reporting disclosure law (Publizitätsgesetz), consolidated financial statements are also prepared for E. Merck Kommanditgesellschaft (E. Merck KG, Darmstadt, Germany), Darmstadt, Germany, the ultimate parent company and general partner of Merck KGaA, Darmstadt, Germany, with an equity interest of 70.274% as of December 31, 2017 (December 31, 2016: 70.274%).
+The accompanying consolidated financial statements as of December 31, 2018, have been prepared with MERCK Kommanditgesellschaft auf Aktien (Merck KGaA, Darmstadt, Germany), Frankfurter Strasse 250, 64293 Darmstadt, Germany, as parent company.
+Merck KGaA, Darmstadt, Germany, is registered under HRB 6164 with the Commercial Register of Darmstadt.
+In accordance with the provisions of the German financial reporting disclosure law (Publizitätsgesetz), consolidated financial statements are also prepared for E. Merck Kommanditgesellschaft (E. Merck KG, Darmstadt, Germany), Darmstadt, Germany, the ultimate parent company and general partner of Merck KGaA, Darmstadt, Germany, with an equity interest of 70.274% as of December 31, 2018 (December 31, 2017: 70.274%).
 These consolidated financial statements include Merck KGaA, Darmstadt, Germany, and its subsidiaries.
 The authoritative German versions of these financial statements are filed with the German Federal Gazette (Bundesanzeiger) and can be accessed at www.bundesanzeiger.de.

 (2) Reporting principles

-These consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards in force on the reporting date as issued by the International Accounting Standards Board and the IFRS Interpretations Committee (IFRS and IAS, as well as IFRIC and SIC) and as adopted by the European Union as well as the additionally applicable provisions of section 315e of the German Commercial Code (HGB).
+These consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards in force on the reporting date as issued by the International Accounting Standards Board (IFRSs and IAS) and the IFRSs Interpretations Committee (IFRIC and SIC) and as adopted by the European Union as well as the additionally applicable provisions of section 315e of the German Commercial Code (HGB).
 The fiscal year corresponds to the calendar year.
 These financial statements have been prepared in euros, the reporting currency.
 The figures reported in the consolidated financial statements have been rounded, which may lead to individual values not adding up to the totals presented.

-The following rules take effect as of fiscal 2018:
+The following regulations take effect as of fiscal 2018:

 - IFRS 9 ‟Financial Instruments”